Eli-Rousseau/From-zero-to-software-developer/Git/Git.md

 git log # Full history
 git log --oneline # Summary
-git log --reverse # Lists the commits from the oldest to the newest
+git log --reverse # Lists the commits from the oldest to the newest git log --all # Shows the commits for all branches
 ```

 The history provides detailed information about each commit, including the unique identifier, author, date and time, and the commit message.